wp-plugins/caascade/readme.txt

 = Do I need Maxima installed on my server ? =

-No, Wordpress and the Caascade plugin are the only software requirements.
+No, WordPress and Caascade plugins are the only software requirements.
 The Simple-MathJax plugin is necessary for TeX rendering.

 References